Powering Up With Energy Food For Combat Training

-Most of the extra calories needed for weight gain should come from complex carbohydrates such as breads, cereals, potatoes and pasta.
+Most of the extra calories needed for weight gain should come from complex carbohydrates such as bread, cereals, potatoes, and pasta.
 The need for extra protein is highly publicized for muscle building, and the body does use more protein with weight training compared to being sedentary.

 However, because the average American diet is already high in protein, that’s probably not something you need to worry about.
 A good rule of thumb when trying to gain weight is to add 300-500 calories per day for a goal weight gain of 1/2 to 1 pound per week.

-Research shows that in order to maximize muscle glycogen stores, carbohydrate rich foods should be consumed immediately after exercising.
-Timing is critical to restore muscle glycogen.
+Research shows that to maximize muscle glycogen stores, carbohydrate-rich foods should be consumed immediately after exercise.
+Timing is critical to restoring muscle glycogen.

-Don’t underestimate the importance of re-hydrating after working out.
-Dehydration can actually cost you 20% of your strength.
+Don’t underestimate the importance of rehydrating after working out.
+Dehydration can cost you 20% of your strength.
 You need 4ml of water to store every gram of carbohydrates as glycogen.
 You also need water to replenish what you lost when you trained.

-This will vary slightly depending on your own body weight and the duration of your workout.
+This will vary slightly depending on your body weight and the duration of your workout.
 Thirty minutes after the workout is the best time for your post-workout meal.
 If you can’t manage that soon, eating within two hours is all right.
 After that, glycogen stores take far longer to adequately restore.
-Don’t lean too heavily towards complex carbohydrates in your post exercise meal.
+Don’t lean too heavily towards complex carbohydrates in your post-exercise meal.

-Remember to use simple carbohydrates, they are quicker to stimulate production of insulin and complex carbs, which helps drive digested protein into the repairing muscles.
-Your healthy post-workout meal plan might include: baked potato with tuna and 1cup steamed carrots or a chicken breast and one sweet potato with a cup of cauliflower or black bean soup and a whole wheat roll followed by dried fruit.
+Remember to use simple carbohydrates, they are quicker to stimulate the production of insulin and complex carbs, which helps drive digested protein into the repairing muscles.
+Your healthy post-workout meal plan might include a baked potato with tuna and 1 cup of steamed carrots or chicken breast and one sweet potato with a cup of cauliflower or black bean soup and a whole wheat roll followed by dried fruit.

 It can also be found in whey protein and is sold separately as a food supplement.
 This is also a good time to use antioxidants.
 Antioxidants can help repair oxidative tissue damage, while at the same time reducing muscle weakness caused by aging, and can boost the immune system in general.